 A news article from March 2017 also shows how donations are used – please click here.

-Our Away Days
+Our Welcome Days

 One of our aims is to provide short-term respite and sanctuary for refugees in the peaceful countryside in and around the Brecon Beacons National Park.
-Our first away day was in December 2015 and since then people seeking asylum or refuge in Swansea, Ystradgynlais, Newtown and Newport have come to spend time in many locations in and around the national park, including Hay-on-Wye, Brecon, the Elan Valley, Craig y Nos, Llangenny and Llanfihangel Talyllyn.
+Our first Welcome day was in December 2015 and since then people seeking asylum or refuge in Swansea, Ystradgynlais, Newtown and Newport have come to spend time in many locations in and around the national park, including Hay-on-Wye, Brecon, the Elan Valley, Craig y Nos, Llangenny and Llanfihangel Talyllyn.
 Some of the donations given to our group are spent on these wonderful days (mainly on transport).
-Please click here for more information on our away days.
+Please click here for more information on our Welcome days.
 We also have the occasional loan of a holiday cottage for families to have a few days away from their base and for which qwe pay their transport costs and a donation towards food and activities.

 Unity in Diversity and Swansea Asylum Seekers Support